Italy marks 78th anniversary of Liberation in 2023.

 This year Rome is celebrating the Italian Resistance with a three-day festival, backed by the city's centre-left mayor Roberto Gualtieri, from 23-25 April.

-On the morning of 25 April, after attending ceremonies at the Altare della Patria and the Fosse Ardeatine Mausoleum, Gualtieri will visit the Historic Museum of the Liberation of Rome, a former SS prison which documents the persecution of Jews and Resistance figures tortured there during the Nazi occupation of the city.
+Since becoming mayor in late 2022, Gualtieri has marked the Festa della Liberazione by visiting the Historic Museum of the Liberation of Rome, a former SS prison which documents the persecution of Jews and Resistance figures tortured there during the Nazi occupation of Rome from 1943-1944.

-State museums and archaeological sites in Rome and across Italy will be open for free on 25 April.
+State museums and archaeological sites in Rome and across Italy will be open for free on 25 April, for the second year in a row, culture minister Gennaro Sangiuliano confirmed.

-As the day falls on a Tuesday in 2023, many Italians have taken a "ponte" long weekend by taking Monday 24 April off work.
+As the Festa della Liberazione falls on a Thursday in 2024, many Italians will enjoy a "ponte" (bridge) by taking Friday 26 April off work to make a long weekend.